How to deploy fonts using Intune

 How to Uninstall fonts using Intune

-Please note you can uninstall the same fonts which have been deployed using Intune as the font files are contained in .intunewin file.
-As we deployed 4 fonts using our Powershell script and intune Alata-Regular.ttf, Monda-Bold.ttf, Monda-Regular.ttf, Paprika-Regular.ttf, we can uninstall these fonts using below steps:
+Please note you can uninstall the same fonts deployed using Intune, as the font files are contained in the .intunewin file.
+As we deployed 4 fonts using intune Alata-Regular.ttf, Monda-Bold.ttf, Monda-Regular.ttf, Paprika-Regular.ttf, we can uninstall these fonts using below steps:

 • Click on Properties under Manage.